NazarDizhak/lab1/readme.md

 ### Important!

-<mark>compute_graph.py is very prinitive, so any path and name changes of the output have to be changed manually inside the code itself</mark>
+<mark>compute_graph.py is very prinitive, so any path and name changes of the output have to be changed manually inside the code itself</mark> <br>
+Here is a link to the data programs were being tested on - https://drive.google.com/file/d/15H6P-We2uW25ArFWVNZ30c1UuKEAtYK6/view?usp=sharing

 ### Results